k-farruh/academic-kickstart/content/authors/k_farruh/_index.md

 - Visitors
 ---

 Dr. Kushnazarov Farruh has always adhered to the spirit of combining theory with practice.
-He has been doing research and participating in different practical work in data analysis and AI linked area.
-In Russia, Dr. Kushnazarov Farruh joined one of the biggest scale smart building projects in Russia history --- Smart City Moscow project, which is a symbol for New Russia.
-After coming in China, he participated in the R&D of the unmanned vehicle computer control system for a domestic brand of Autonomous Driving Vehicles.
+He has been doing research and participating in different practical work in data analysis and AI linked areas.
+In Russia, Dr. Kushnazarov Farruh joined one of the most significant scale smart building projects in Russia history --- the Smart City Moscow project, a symbol for New Russia.
+After coming to China, he worked in R&D. He participated in the unmanned vehicle computer control system for a domestic brand of Autonomous Driving Vehicles.

-He is working as big data & AI expert in iTutorGroup-Ping An since 2016, where he is a Data Scientist.
-His current research interests include efficiency of a communication network with deep learning, auto-encoding and optimizing algorithms with over 20 technical publications.
+He is a big data & AI expert in iTutorGroup-Ping An since 2016, where he is a Data Scientist.
+His current research interests include the efficiency of a communication network with deep learning, auto-encoding, and optimizing algorithms with over 20 technical publications.